-Compassionate ministry resources: Alabaster on 10th Street Bible passages Caring for the poor Changing her life Choosing where to serve Cycle of despair Giving in December Luke 12 and affluence Monthly NMI compasssionate ministry emphasis Payroll giving Philosophy of compassion Poor in 10/40 Window PowerPoint on Christian community development Prayer for the world's children Shepherd Community in Indianapolis Wesleyan heritage of serving the poor and marginalized
+Compassionate ministry resources: Caring for the poor Changing her life Choosing where to serve Giving in December Luke 12 and affluence Monthly NMI compassionate ministry emphasis Payroll deduction giving Philosophy of compassion Poverty in the 10/40 Window PowerPoint: Christian community development Shepherd Community in Indianapolis Wesleyan heritage of serving the poor and marginalized

-Pages about ministry in Haiti: Accordions needed Devotionals from Haiti Haitian recipes Ham radio thoughts: Haiti Istwa Labib The Kingdom strikes back: Signs of the Messiah at work Haitian Rara band Haitian voodoo possession
+Pages about ministry in Haiti: Accordions needed Devotionals from Haiti Haitian recipes Istwa Labib The Kingdom strikes back: Signs of the Messiah at work in Haiti Haitian Rara band Haitian voodoo possession

 Published articles and books Are the "heathen" lost?
 Answers to an oft-asked question 10/40 Window explanation and map Seeking God's will?
 African martyr's commitment Mission trip fundraising